AlmonzoRhoden/employee-directory/README.md

     `http://localhost:3000/`

 ## Questions?
-Email me at almonzo.rhoden@gmail.com, so I can address any questions or concerns you may have regarding my application thank you.
+Email me at almonzo.rhoden@gmail.com, so I can address any questions or concerns you may have regarding my application thank you..